-Graduate students have a vast array of recreational and social options on and off campus.
+Graduate students have a vast array of housing, recreational, and social options on and off campus.

-Princeton University offers a robust community for graduate students, including intellectual, cultural, and social programming, as well as recreational outings.
+Many Princeton University graduate students live on campus (see housing options and video tour).
+Whether students are living on or off campus, Princeton offers a robust community for graduate students, including intellectual, cultural, and social programming, as well as recreational outings.
 Many programs take place around campus housing communities.
 Grad students can choose from a wide variety of student groups and associations.
 The famous Debasement Bar is located in the Old Graduate College.

 Historic downtown Princeton offers retail outlets and an abundance of restaurants, taverns, and coffee shops, as well as bookstores and the audiophile destination Princeton Record Exchange.
 There are museums and gardens, as well as the famous Princeton Garden Theater movie house.
 The McCarter Theater Center, located on campus, showcases top live acts.